mstksg/inCode/copy/entries/functional-models.md

 ```

 But the neat thing is that we can also get the gradient of the parameters, too,
-if we identify a loss function:
+if we identify a loss function:[^grad]

+[^grad]: Note that this is only sound as a loss function for a single "scalar
+value", like `Double` or a one-vector.
+In general, we'd have this take a loss
+function as a parameter.

 $$
 \nabla_p (f(p, x) - y_x)^2